Golodhros/golodhros/README.md

 # Hi, I'm Marcos Iglesias!
 >A Staff frontend engineer delivering features that users love by mentoring, designing, and building data-driven products.

-I have fourteen years of experience developing web applications with frontend technologies in different fields, including events, transportation, e-commerce, online banking, and SaaS platforms.
+I have 15 years of experience developing web applications with frontend technologies in different fields, including events, transportation, e-commerce, online banking, and SaaS platforms.

 Passionate about **mentoring**, I love training the team in agile engineering practices such as code reviews, test-driven development, story mapping, and pairing.